 Return to Mustard home

-I am married to Elizabeth J. Mustard and live in Athens, GA with our children and dog Glory (2011, Christmas pictures: 2007, 2008, 2009) and more recent (2017, a, b, c, d, e).
+I am married to Elizabeth J. Mustard and live in Athens, GA with our children (2011, Christmas pictures: 2007, 2008, 2009) and more recent (2017, a, b, c, d, e).
 We have three sons (David Andrew, Stephen, and James) and two daughters (Mary and Hannah), who like sports.
 Elizabeth graduated from the University of Georgia School of Law in May 2000 and passed the Georgia and New York State Bar Exams.
 Since graduation she has worked as a research fellow with the Borchard Foundation, an adjunct professor at the UGA School of Law and Terry College, a visiting professor at Mercer Law School, and an associate at a local law firm.
+We also live with two dogs (Glory and Bruno) and three cats (Skinny, Leopard, and Bad Hair Day--or "HD")

 My father and mother (E. David and Joan) live in Lancaster, NY–where I was born and raised.
 My father is an independent insurance agent in Buffalo, NY.
 My mother is a first grade teacher at Court St. School.